juicedata/juicefs/docs/en/tutorials/aws.md

 For new users, you don't need to think too much about JuiceFS configuration requirements because a JuiceFS file system can be easily created and then mounted even with the least configured EC2 instances.
 Usually, you only need to consider hardware requirements.

-JuiceFS clients will occupy 1GB of disk as cache by default.
+JuiceFS clients will occupy 1GB of disk space as cache by default.
 When dealing with a large number of files, the client will cache the data on disk first and then upload it to an object storage asynchronously.
-Choosing a disk with higher IO and reserving and setting a larger cache will allow JuiceFS to have better performance.
+Choosing a disk with higher I/O and reserving and setting a larger cache will allow JuiceFS to have better performance.

 ### 2. Object Storage